Sex, Booze and Phrasal Verbs: Part II of my life in Madrid

 The not-so-glorious year of 2009 is when the excitement of living in Spain started to wear off.

-The economic crisis seemed to be grinding on and on – little did we know at the time that it was just beginning.
+Even though it was only about a year old, the economic crisis seemed to be grinding on and on – little did we know at the time that it was just beginning.

 I was as sick as anyone else of being broke, and had an easy solution in mind: just raise my prices.